bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>You will need to call fillText and set the context’s textAlign and textBaseline
 properties in such a way that the text ends up where you want it.</p>

 <p>A sensible way to position the labels would be to put the text on the line
 going from the center of the pie through the middle of the slice.
-You don’t want to put the text directly against the side of the pie but rather move the text out to the side of the pie by a given number of pixels.
+You don’t want to put the text directly against the side of the pie but rather move the text out to the side of the pie by a given number of pixels.</p>

 <p>The angle of this line is currentAngle + 0.5 &ast; sliceAngle.
 The following
 code finds a position on this line 120 pixels from the center:</p>

 <pre>
 let middleAngle = currentAngle + 0.5 &ast; sliceAngle;
 let textX = Math.cos(middleAngle) &ast; 120 + centerX;
 let textY = Math.sin(middleAngle) &ast; 120 + centerY;
 </pre>

 <p>For textBaseline, the value "middle" is probably appropriate when using
 this approach.
 What to use for textAlign depends on which side of the circle we are on.
 On the left, it should be "right", and on the right, it should be "left", so that the text is positioned away from the pie.</p>

 <p>If you are not sure how to find out which side of the circle a given angle is on,
 look to the explanation of Math.cos in Chapter 14.
 The cosine of an angle tells us which x-coordinate it corresponds to, which in turn tells us exactly which